ogrady/ogrady.github.io/_posts/2021-04-15-marching-squares.md

 5. If there are uncoloured pixels left, go to 1.

 But since we are working on the database, we will try to think less in a _one-at-a-time_ fashion, but use relations instead.
 For this, we will run one flood fill per pixel -- all at the same time.
 Instead of using colours, pixels will propagate a unique ID to their neighbours.
 If you look back at the schema for `environment.cells` (which, really, holds the pixels of the map) you will notice that they already have a serial primary key which works pretty well for this purpose.
-So each cell will try and propagate their ID to the their direct neighbours as illustrated above.
+So each cell will try and propagate their ID to their direct neighbours as illustrated above.
 The results of all those flood fills leaves us with one list of IDs for each cell, describing which IDs have been flooded over the cell in question.
 Now we only only need to deterministically select the ID that should be preferred over all other IDs in that list.
 I chose `MAX` to do that for me.

 ```sql